-Remembering Lucy aunt, whose fried fish and cutlets helped Baroda’s Goans retain a sense of identity
+Remembering Lucy Aunty, whose fried fish and curry helped Baroda’s Goans retain a sense of identity

 A storm of vegetarianism

 Baroda being an important railway hub, already had a sizeable Goan community.
 From the ’70s and ’80s, the MS University of Baroda was attracting many Goan students.
-Of course, this population was ever-hungry and craving Goan food, and there was no better person than Lucy aunty to feed them.
+Of course, this population was ever-hungry and craving Goan food, and there was no better person than Lucy Aunty to feed them.

-At the insistence of some office-goers, Lucy aunty started providing lunch, which is how her catering business began.
+At the insistence of some office-goers, Lucy Aunty started providing lunch, which is how her catering business began.
 I moved to Baroda in 2008 as an undergraduate student of archaeology.
 Getting used to the vegetarian food culture was an uphill task, made ever difficult by the poor quality of food served in the hostel mess.
 Urban Gujarat was not, and perhaps is not, a place for someone with robust meat- and fish-eating habits.

-I somehow managed that academic year – many Goans whom I knew would mention Lucy aunty’s food and that I should contact her.
+I somehow managed that academic year – many Goans whom I knew would mention Lucy Aunty’s food and that I should contact her.
 For some reason, I was reluctant.
 Besides, I was trying to adjust to the new place, and before I knew it, a year was already up.

-In my second year of college, I finally decided to contact Lucy aunty.
+In my second year of college, I finally decided to contact Lucy Aunty.
 She lived at the end of Fatehgunj, a more than a kilometre-long thoroughfare in the middle of the city.
 Her apartment building was part of the old town planning and had survived the modern construction activity all around it.
 It was a small place, and she lived on the first floor.

 There was an old-world charm to the building; to reach her apartment, one had to climb a narrow and steep flight of wooden stairs.
 The first thing she said to me was, “Concanim zannai mure?”
 Do you speak Konkani?
 I was disconcerted that someone would ask me that question, and I quickly fumbled a “Yes.”
 After all, I was a fresh migrant from Goa, and it would be obvious that my Konkani would be fluent.

-Years later, I realise that for Lucy aunty Goan food and Konkani were intimately linked to her sense of home.
+Years later, I realise that for Lucy Aunty Goan food and Konkani were intimately linked to her sense of home.
 Increasingly, Goans were losing touch with the food and the language, so it was perhaps reassuring that someone knew the language, if not how to cook Goan food.That very day, I arranged for a daily tiffin once every day.
 I told her that instead of monthly payments, I would pay her every week.
 This arrangement, I thought to myself, allowed me to stop the service should it not meet my expectations.

 I am embarrassed to have thought that her food would not meet my expectations.
 Thus, every week I got to know her as a person bit by bit.
 She was a perfectionist.
 Not only did she cook her dishes perfectly, like the beef cutlets mentioned earlier, but she also wanted her utensils and appliances to be polished clean.
 She was often dissatisfied with the work quality of anyone she hired for assistance.
 Her need for perfection was so acute that she would rewash all the utensils after the help had left.
 As if that were not enough, she would insist that utensils be washed in hot water, spending more time and money heating the water.

 She exuded grace and dignity that I think is characteristically Goan.
 It came from the culture and way of life of an older generation.
-Goa has increasingly lost such a culture with economic and political changes and the passing of such individuals as Lucy aunty.
+Goa has increasingly lost such a culture with economic and political changes and the passing of such individuals as Lucy Aunty.
 One was expected to be sincere and honest in one’s dealings with others – which is why she never compromised on the quality of her food, even if it meant losses for her.

 Those of us who were her regulars were often surprised by the amount of food we got for our money – often more than a baker’s dozen.
 I still recall the first time I tasted her food.
 It was relief more than anything else.
 In a storm of vegetarianism, someone had thrown me a line.
 Finally, I could find daily refuge in food that was delicious, healthy, nourishing, and, most importantly, had some meat in it.